cdimascio/dotenv-kotlin/README.md

 **A**: We haven't been presented with a compelling use case for expanding variables and believe it leads to env vars that are not "fully orthogonal" as [The Twelve-Factor App outlines](https://12factor.net/config).
 Please open an issue if you have a compelling use case.

+**Q**: Can I use a multi-line value?
+**A**: java-dotenv exhibits the same behavior as Java's `System.getenv(...)`, thus if a multi-line value is needed you might consider encoding it via e.g. Base64. see this [comment](https://github.com/cdimascio/java-dotenv/issues/28#issuecomment-489443975) for details.

 **Note and reference**: The FAQs present on [motdotla's dotenv](https://github.com/motdotla/dotenv#faq) node project page are so well done that I've included those that are relevant in the FAQs above.